Ofek-Shani/Saba_Sailing/README.md

 ## Tracking info
-Display on top left showing the values of four parameters dynamically:
+Display on the top left showing the values of four parameters dynamically:
 1. ANG D. is the Angular Drag that slows boat turning.
 2. LIN D. is the linear Drag that slows the boat's velocity in all directions.
 3. FWD F. is the wind force that is applied in the boat's forward direction.